Tadeas-Jun/asciiart-bot-discordjs/README.md

 As each Discord bot can have up to 100 Slash Commands, this list probably will get expanded in the future.
 As a matter of fact, you can help expand this list by suggesting new emoticons using this form!

-While all the emoticons are fairly simple, and have probably been created many times by many independent authors, the `art.json` file contains the bot's author's sources for all of them.
+While all the emoticons are fairly simple, and have probably been created many times by many independent authors, the `sources.txt` file contains the bot's author's sources for all of them.

 ## Set up & use
 If you wish to run the bot yourself, please create a bot application in the Discord Developer Portal (for more instructions, see Tutorial), and then follow these steps: